-Everyone has a responsibility to act without delay to protect children by reporting anything that might suggest a child is being abused or neglected.
-It is our willingness, to work safely and challenge inappropriate behaviours, that underpins this commitment.
+Everyone has a responsibility to act without delay to protect children by reporting anything that might suggest a child is being abused, neglected or exploited.
+It is our willingness to work safely and challenge inappropriate behaviours, that underpins this commitment.
 We work in partnership with families and other agencies to improve the outcomes for children who are vulnerable or in need.

-We have a culture of being vigilant, and staff are confident and competent in the timely challenge of unacceptable behaviours and these are dealt with appropriately and robustly.
+We have a culture of vigilance and staff are confident and competent in the timely challenge of unacceptable behaviours and these are dealt with appropriately and robustly.
 Staff do not accept these behaviours as 'banter', 'having a laugh' or 'part of growing up'.

 All staff are encouraged to report any concerns that they have and not to see these as insignificant.
 On occasions, a referral is justified by a single incident, such as an injury or disclosure of abuse.
-However, concerns can accumulate over time and evidenced by building a picture of harm, particularly true in cases of abuse or neglect.
+However, concerns can accumulate over time and are evidenced by building a picture of harm, particularly true in cases of abuse or neglect.

 We know that it is crucial that our staff record and pass on any concerns in a timely manner and in accordance with this policy, to allow the DSL/DDSL to build up a picture and access support at the earliest opportunity.
+Here at Lakeside Primary, we use CPOMS as our safeguarding recording system, as well as staff informing a member of the DSL team of any safeguarding concerns or disclosures.

 When dealing with safeguarding matters, we are conscious of the language and terminology that we use, especially in front of children.
-Sometimes reference is made to a child who has been subjected to abuse as a victim, however, not all children will consider themselves a victim nor will they want to be referred to in this way.
+Sometimes reference is made to a child who has been subjected to abuse as a victim.
+However, not all children will consider themselves a victim nor will they want to be referred to in this way.
 We are conscious of this and when managing any incident, we will be prepared to use terminology that children are most comfortable with.

-In guidance, we will at times, use the term 'alleged perpetrator' and where appropriate 'perpetrator' and we know that these are widely used terms, however, we know that in some cases the abusive behaviour will have been harmful to the perpetrator as well and again we will be mindful of appropriate language and will decide appropriateness on a case-by-case basis.
+In guidance, we will at times, use the term 'alleged perpetrator' and where appropriate 'perpetrator' and we know that these are widely used terms.
+However, we know that in some cases the abusive behaviour will have been harmful to the perpetrator as well and again we will be mindful of appropriate language and will decide appropriateness on a case-by-case basis.